dukevantreta/MetroidvaniaKit/backlog.md

 ### Bugs
 - Fix item pick locking next pause screen.
     - Pause storage is breaking room transitions.
-- Holding jump right after falling a ledge makes it ignores gravity (falling != jumping).
-- Bullet colliders don't rotate w/ the sprite.
-- Slopes can cancel overclock (by reducing speed) when it is beginning.

 ### Unknowns
 - Evaluate the need of obsevability on cooldowns, to add callbacks for rendering UI indicators.